-“the process of maximizing the number of visitors to a particular website by ensuring that the site appears high on the list of results returned by a search engine.”
+“the process of maximising the number of visitors to a particular website by ensuring that the site appears high on the list of results returned by a search engine.”

-Which may confuse you a even more, so what does that mean in plain english you ask?
+Which may confuse you even more, so what does that mean in plain English you ask?

 Basically, when you type a search term into Google, Bing or Yahoo you are shown pages and pages of results.
 These results are ranked on what the search engine deems are most relevant to what you’re are looking for.